Forestry Field Course

 Teaching and Learning Strategy

 For many students this module is the highlight of the programme.
-As a group we will spend some time away from Bangor and you, as an individual, will conduct a piece of work on a common theme.
-For 2016, the theme will be: “The Resilient Landscape”
+As a group we will spend time away from Bangor in a residential setting, and visit a range of forest situations.
+Most of these visits are arranged in collaboration with Bangor forestry alumni.
+One of the days includes practical forest inventory.

 - Literacy - Proficiency in reading and writing through a variety of media